Chart Color Schemes

 Age

-Lavington's median age exceeds the national pattern
+Lavington's population is slightly older than the national pattern

 The median age in Lavington is 40 years, which is slightly below Rest of NSW's average of 43 but above Australia's median of 38.
-The 25-34 age group makes up 15.3% of Lavington's population, notably higher than the Rest of NSW average, while the 55-64 age group is under-represented at 11.5%.
-In the 2021 Census, the 25 to 34 age group increased from 13.5% to 15.3%, and the 65 to 74 age group decreased from 12.2% to 11.5%.
-By 2041, population forecasts indicate significant demographic changes in Lavington.
-The 25-34 age cohort is projected to grow by 758 people (38%), reaching 2,771 from the current 2,012.
-Meanwhile, the 55-64 and 65-74 age groups are expected to decrease in population.
+The 25-34 age group comprises 15.3% of the population in Lavington, compared to Rest of NSW's average, indicating an over-representation of this cohort.
+Conversely, the 55-64 age group makes up 11.5%, showing under-representation relative to Rest of NSW.
+According to the 2021 Census, the proportion of the population aged 25 to 34 has increased from 13.5% to 15.3%.
+Meanwhile, the proportion of those aged 65 to 74 has decreased from 12.2% to 11.5%.
+By 2041, significant demographic changes are projected for Lavington.
+The 25-34 age group is expected to grow by 726 people (36%), reaching a total of 2,771 individuals.
+Conversely, the 55-64 and 65-74 age groups are forecasted to experience population declines.